victorg1991/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/24-oauth-ios.markdown

 Note that you can cancel the authorization at any time by calling `SessionContext.oauth2Cancel()`.

-## oauth2UsernameAndPassword
+## Resource Owner Password

-Follow these steps to set and use `oauth2UsernameAndPassword`:
+Follow these steps to use the Resource Owner Password grant type with Login

-1. First, you must set `oauth2UsernameAndPassword`.
-There are 2 ways to do
+Screenlet:

-    this:
+1. First, you must set Login Screenlet's `loginMode` attribute to `oauth2UsernameAndPassword`.
+There are 2 ways to do this:

     -   In code, as the Login Screenlet instance's `authType` or `loginMode`
         property: